bb-Ricardo/check_redfish/README.md

   --ignore_unavailable_resources
-                        ignore all 'UNKNOWN' errors which indicate missing resources and report as OK --enable_bmc_security_warning
+                        ignore all 'UNKNOWN' errors which indicate missing resources and report as OK --ignore_unknown_on_critical_or_warning
+                        suppress all 'UNKNOWN' errors if other checks returned CRITICAL or WARNING --enable_bmc_security_warning
                         return status WARNING if BMC security issues are detected (HPE iLO only)